-The Australian Government recognises the need to further reform the regulation of agricultural chemicals and veterinary medicines (agvet chemicals) to give farmers and other users access to newer, better chemical products, while ensuring the integrity of Australia’s agvet chemicals regulatory framework.
+The Australian Government recognises the need to continue improving the regulation of agricultural chemicals and veterinary medicines (agvet chemicals).
+The aim is to give farmers and other users access to newer and better chemical products, while ensuring the integrity of Australia’s agvet chemicals regulatory framework.

-Consultation on Agricultural and Veterinary Chemicals Legislation Amendment (Streamlining Regulation) Bill 2018 - consultation underway
+- The Agricultural and Veterinary Chemicals Legislation Amendment (Streamlining Regulation) Bill 2018.